IBM/ibmcloud-hpc-tutorials/content/_index.md

 # Welcome to HPCA "HPC on IBM Cloud" Tutorials

-### Please secure your IBM Cloud account **NOW**
+### Please secure your IBM Cloud account

-HPC on IBM Cloud tutorial includes comprehensive access to IBM Cloud for all participants during and shortly after the event.
-It is highly recommended to secure your IBM Cloud account in advance in order to minimize setup time during the event.
+HPC on IBM Cloud tutorial includes comprehensive access to IBM Cloud for all participants during and shortly after the event until April 15, 2022.
+Application will remain open during HPCA
+(April 2 to 6, 2022).
 Please follow these steps to apply for your account:

 1. **(You will) signup for a new IBMid ONLY (note the email address you use), WITHOUT creating an IBM Cloud account.
 Link:** https://www.ibm.com/account/reg/us-en/signup?formid=urx-19776

-2. **(You will) post your email in the Zoom chat window, OR, send us an email including the email address you used for your "new IBMid"**:
+2. **(You will) send us an email including the email address you used for your "new IBMid"**:
 - Email recipient: LIXIANG.LUO@ibm.com
 - Email title: [HPCA] Request for a hands-on account
 - Email content: the email address you used for your "new IBMid"